Sarctiann/opencode-quota/CONTRIBUTING.md

 ## Provider Changes

+### Built-in Provider Policy

+A built-in provider addition is eligible for review only when:

+- The provider is listed on [models.dev](https://models.dev/).
+- The request shows demand or recommendations from at least two independent users.
+- The PR links that evidence and explains why the custom-provider feature is not enough.

+A contributor's own request and repeated comments from the same person do not count as independent demand.
+Eligibility does not guarantee acceptance: the provider must also expose a stable accounting source and have a reasonable long-term maintenance cost.

+### Choose the Right Path

+- **OpenCode custom provider:** Use this to connect an OpenAI-compatible model service that OpenCode does not include automatically.
+- **OpenCode Quota custom provider:** Use `provider add` for local request estimates or one supported fixed quota endpoint.
+Its `providerId` must exactly match a provider ID exposed by OpenCode at runtime.
+It does not create the OpenCode provider or support discovery, fan-out requests, or arbitrary provider logic.
+- **Built-in provider:** Consider maintained code only after the provider meets the policy above and the custom-provider path cannot support its required behavior.

+### Built-in Implementation

-When adding a provider, keep the README setup wording tied to real behavior.
+Keep README setup wording tied to real behavior.

-- For API-key/token providers that support `Existing OpenCode auth, global config, or env`, start from `contributing/provider-template/`.
+- For API-key/token providers that reuse existing OpenCode auth, trusted global config, or approved environment variables, start from `contributing/provider-template/`.
 - Copy the template files to the target paths listed in `contributing/provider-template/README.md`.
-- Replace the example names, ids, env vars, and config keys before coding.
+- Replace the example names, IDs, environment variables, and config keys before coding.
-- Add tests for each supported auth source before using the shared README wording; do not leave copied template tests skipped, todo-only, or unresolved.
+- Add tests for every supported auth source; do not leave copied template tests skipped, todo-only, or unresolved.
+- Use the current README setup label—`Automatic`, `Needs setup`, or `Existing setups only`—that matches the real user workflow.
 - In the PR checklist, state whether you started from the provider template; if not, explain why it does not apply.
-- Do not use that wording for OAuth-only providers such as OpenAI.

 ## Quality Bar for Fixes